 - I am most interested in how people cultivate joy and triumph in the face of setbacks, challenges and hardships in life.

-- I am most proud of knowing when to let go and to move on- from experiences, jobs, people, locations, etc. This is never easy, but I can look back with few regrets and a deep knowing that I walked away at the perfect time- leaving with some good lessons and leaving behind the baggage.
+- I am most proud of knowing when to let go and to move on- from experiences, jobs, people, locations, etc. This is never easy, but I can look back with a deep knowing that I walked away at the perfect time- leaving with some good lessons and no major baggage.

 - Something that represents my authentic self is my journal.
 I love to write and I find it incredibly therapeutic.
 The second item would be a cocktail because it’s sweet and strong with a little bite, just like me.